dna-seq/just-dna-seq/docs/source/filters.rst

 Filtering Variants
 ==================

 Filters in OakVar allow to select those variants which are relevant.
 As the number of variants in a genome usually is very large, you need to filter them first.
-OpenCravat cannot load more than 100,000 variants at once.
+OakVar cannot load more than 100,000 variants at once.

 Filter tab
 ----------